 For many people, Christmas is the perfect opportunity to reunite with friends and family.
 Maybe your parents want to stop by for a few weeks, or your college-aged children are planning to visit in between semesters.
 Perhaps your cousins can’t wait to see you, or the entire extended family is flying in for the big party.

 Whatever the reason, your home will likely host a few extra people in the guest bedrooms or on the couches.
 Though you love and adore your family, your HVAC system might not be ready to handle a crowd.
-To accommodate everyone, be sure to follow these HVAC tips for the holidays to avoid needing HVAC repair in Denver.
+To accommodate everyone, be sure to follow these HVAC tips for the holidays to avoid needing HVAC repair in Denver, CO.

 1. Schedule Showers Ahead of Time